icodeyou/flutter_pokeboom/README.md

 # Pokeboom

-This tool gives you all the ingredients to make a delicious Flutter project:
+This tool gives you all the ingredients to make a brand new Flutter project:

 - Routing with `go_router`
 - `riverpod` configuration